anderlpz/HelloHistory/scripts/chapter_05_other_work.md

-# Chapter 5: My Other Work
+# Chapter 5: Her Other Work

 **Duration:** ~3.5 minutes
-**Tone:** Proud, matter-of-fact, legacy-minded
+**Style:** Warm documentary narrator

 ---

 ## Script

-Del Monte was just the beginning.
-Let me tell you about some of the other work I did over the years.
+Del Monte was just the beginning of Mary's story. [warmly] Let me tell you about some of the other remarkable things she accomplished.

-*[with particular pride]*

-In 1961, I partnered with a Tacoma developer named Ron Mitchell to create what we called the Fantastic Homes.
-We wanted to prove that affordable housing didn't have to be cheap.
-And we did.
+In 1961, Mary partnered with a Tacoma developer named Ron Mitchell to create something called the Fantastic Homes.
+Their mission was simple but radical: prove that affordable housing didn't have to be cheap.

-*[matter-of-fact accomplishment]*
+[with emphasis]

+And prove it they did.

-We built over two hundred homes in our first seven months.
-Prices started at thirty-nine ninety-five — less than four thousand dollars — for a well-designed, modern home.
-The median home price back then was almost fifteen thousand.
-We were offering something real to families who thought they'd never own a new house.
+They built over two hundred homes in their first seven months.
+Prices started at just thirty-nine ninety-five — less than four thousand dollars for a well-designed, modern home.
+The median home price at the time was almost fifteen thousand dollars.
+Mary and Ron were offering something real to families who never thought they'd own a new house.

-*[explaining]*
+[explanatory]

-I designed five models — the Thirty-Niner, the Forty-Niner, the Fifty-Niner, the Seventy-Niner, and a duplex.
+Mary designed five models — the Thirty-Niner, Forty-Niner, Fifty-Niner, Seventy-Niner, and a duplex.
 Same principles as this house: efficient use of space, standardized materials, sliding glass doors to bring the outdoors in, those beautiful fir ceilings.
-Quality doesn't have to cost a fortune.
+Quality didn't have to cost a fortune.

-*[with quiet pride]*
+[with pride]

-In 1964, Architectural Record featured one of our Fantastic Homes in their "Record Houses" issue.
-That's their annual showcase of the finest architect-designed houses in the country.
-I was in there alongside Richard Meier, I.M.
-Pei, Craig Ellwood — some of the biggest names in the profession.
+In 1964, Architectural Record magazine featured one of the Fantastic Homes in their annual "Record Houses" issue — their showcase of the finest architect-designed houses in the country.
+Mary was honored alongside Richard Meier, I.M.
+Pei, Craig Ellwood.
+Some of the biggest names in the profession.

-*[pause]*
+[slight pause]

-I was the only solo female practitioner they honored.
+She was the only solo female practitioner they recognized that year.

-*[moving on]*
+[transitioning warmly]

-I also designed our family's other homes.
-After our daughter Kit was born in 1956, we needed more space, so I designed a larger house down the road on Alameda Street.
+Mary also designed the family's other homes.
+After their daughter Kit was born in 1956, they needed more space, so Mary designed a larger house down the road on Alameda Street.
 Same philosophy — light timber, plywood skin, indoor-outdoor living.
-We called it Alameda.

-*[warmly]*

-And then in 1969, after George and I sold Monitor Cabinets, I designed our final family home on Wollochet Bay near Gig Harbor.
-I called it Pampas Point, named for the pampas grass growing over the water like a ship's bowsprit.
-That house is hexagonal — not a square corner in it.
-Based on triangles, the way Wright liked to work.
-Eight-foot overhangs all around, sliding panels for walls.
-It's where my family still gathers today.
+And then in 1969, after she and George sold Monitor Cabinets, Mary designed their final family home on Wollochet Bay near Gig Harbor.
+She called it Pampas Point, named for the pampas grass that grew over the water like a ship's bowsprit.
+That house was hexagonal — not a square corner in it.
+Eight-foot overhangs all around.
+It's where her family still gathers today.

-*[reflective]*
+[reflective]

-Altogether, I designed hundreds of buildings — houses, offices, commercial spaces.
-But I always kept coming back to that question: how do you give people quality design at a price they can afford?
+Altogether, Mary designed hundreds of buildings over her career.
+But she always came back to the same question: how do you give people quality design at a price they can afford?

-*[firmly]*

-Because all low-cost housing does not have to be cheap.
-I proved that.
+As she put it: "All low-cost housing does not have to be cheap."

+She spent her whole career proving that was true.

 ---

 ## Notes for Voice Generation

-- "Fantastic Homes" should sound proud - this was meaningful work
+- "Fantastic Homes" told with genuine enthusiasm
-- The Architectural Record moment is significant - pause before "only solo female"
+- The Architectural Record recognition - proud but not boastful
-- Don't linger on gender - state it and move on, that's Mary's style
-- Pampas Point description should feel warm - it's home
+- "Only solo female practitioner" - state it simply, let it speak for itself
-- Final line is a thesis statement - deliver with conviction
+- Mary's quote at the end should feel like a thesis statement